leytilera/addonscript-spec/docs/schema/relation.md

 ### version

-This is a [maven version range](https://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) of supported versions of this relation.
+This is a [semver version range](https://github.com/semver/semver/pull/584) of supported versions of this relation.

 ## Optional properties

+### repositories

+This is an array of [repository](repository.md) IDs.
+This are the repositories, from where AddonScript should try to get this relation from, in the order as they are ordered in the array.
+If this property is not set or the array is empty, AddonScript will try to resolve the relation by the namespace from all defined repositories.

 ### flags